DinoChiesa/dotnet-xslt-service/README.md

 - performing XSLT
 - which itself references a separate C# class
 - which uses a business rules engine
+- built in the cloud by Cloud build
 - running as a Cloud Run service in Google Cloud
 - invoked by an Integration
 - triggered by a file upload to Google Cloud Storage

-It covers a lot of ground, and I hope it's interesting for people.
+It covers a lot of ground; I hope it's interesting for people.

 ## Background